stripe/salesforce-connector-examples/Salesforce_Extensions_for_Stripe_app/README.md

-A Salesforce extension is a separate package that adds functionality to an existing managed package.
-Think of it as an add-on to your core application that provides additional features or customizations without modifying the original package.
-This allows for a modular approach to development and deployment.
+A Salesforce extension is a separate package that enhances the functionality of an existing managed package.
+It adds features or customizations without altering the original package, enabling a modular approach to development and deployment.

-## Why to use Extensions
+## Why use Extensions?
 Salesforce extensions are particularly valuable for apps like the [Stripe app for Salesforce platform](https://appexchange.salesforce.com/appxListingDetail?listingId=4dff0f8e-0b10-47c2-a3a3-f3905e7f7927&tab=r) because they:

 * **Provide Flexibility:** Allow for customization of the Stripe Connector to fit specific business needs without altering the core, managed package.
 This ensures that the core functionality remains stable and upgradeable.